mibrahim76112/mibrahim76112/README.md

 I am a Master's student in Electrical and Computer Engineering at the University of Manitoba, Canada, working on wireless communication systems and reinforcement learning-based optimization.

 My interests include:
-- 📡 wireless system design and optimization
+- 📡 Wireless system design and optimization
-- 🤖 reinforcement learning for control and decision-making
+- 🤖 Reinforcement learning for control and decision-making
-- 🛡️ safe multi-agent learning under practical constraints
+- 🛡️ Safe multi-agent learning under practical constraints
 - 🚁 UAV-assisted communication and trajectory design
-- ⚙️ resource allocation and channel optimization for next-generation networks
+- ⚙️ Resource allocation and channel optimization for next-generation networks

 ## Research Areas